mhd12e/devlix/.github/CONTRIBUTING.md

 - Check for any issues that might arise during compilation or runtime.

 ### 5. Update the Wiki (if needed)
-If your changes require an update to the documentation or the wiki, please make sure to contribute to the [Devlix Wiki](https://github.com/mohamed1242012/devlix-wiki) and update the relevant pages.
+If your changes require an update to the documentation or the wiki, please make sure to contribute to the Devlix Wiki in `devlix/docs` and update the relevant MarkDown files.
 This helps keep the documentation up-to-date with the latest changes to the project.

+To contribute to the wiki read the [docsify documentation](https://docsify.js.org/#/) to understand how our wiki website works, then edit `.md` files in `devlix/docs`.

 The Devlix Wiki can be accessed here: [wiki.devlix.org](https://wiki.devlix.org).